Comprehensive SolidWorks training for newcomers, teaching key techniques for creating parametric parts and assemblies.

-Throughout the course you’ll learn tips for increasing your productivity with the tool.
+Throughout the course you’ll learn tips for using SolidWorks in the most productive way.

 Expert SolidWorks trainers

 SolidWorks training is hosted by highly-experienced CAD experts from an engineering background.
-For further details, see Expert trainers.
+See Expert trainers.

 How will I learn?

 SolidWorks training is hands-on and practical.

 Our trainers teach the necessary theory then demonstrate techniques step-by-step.
 You then practice the techniques, with assistance from our trainer.

 There is plenty of time to ask questions, and you can keep all the files you create.